 After a long winter, many people look forward to spending time outdoors in the summer warmth.
-But excess exposure to high temperatures, or performing strenuous activities during hot weather may result in life-threatening heat related illness.
-Just as with cold weather illness, the elderly and the very young are most at risk.
-But anyone can succumb to heat exposure.
+But excessive exposure to high temperatures and humidity, or performing strenuous activities during hot weather, may result in life-threatening heat-related illnesses.
+As with cold weather exposure, the elderly and young are most at risk.
+However, anyone can succumb to high heat exposure.

 - high body temperature

 Heat stroke is a medical emergency.
 Medical help must be sought immediately, while efforts are taken to cool the person.
 These include moving him or her to a shady area and lowering the body temperature with cool (but not cold) water.
 This should be applied to the body with a sponge, wet towels, or sheets.
 Monitor the person’s temperature until medical help arrives.
 If the person has nausea, is vomiting, or is unconscious, do not attempt to give fluids.

 Heat exhaustion is a milder form of heat-related illness than heat stroke.
 It develops more slowly, and may occur after several days of heat exposure and inadequate fluid replacement.
 Symptoms of heat exhaustion include:

 - profuse sweating

 If not treated, heat exhaustion can progress to heat stroke.
 If symptoms are severe or the person has a heart condition, medical attention should be summoned while cooling efforts begin.
 Cool the body as you would do for heat stroke, and offer cool, nonalcoholic beverages to drink.
 If symptoms persist longer than an hour, seek medical treatment.

 How to Stay Safe in Extreme Heat

 Heat-related illness is preventable.
 Here’s what to do to stay safe in hot weather: